Influencer Whitelisting: The Benefits & Challenges

 Since the brand can run all ads through an ad account they own, influencers have very little visibility into what is happening with their identity and content.
 Whitelisting often causes tension between brands and influencers: how much visibility should the influencer get, what dark posts have been run and what is the brand allow to do once they gain advertiser access to the influencer’s accounts?
 Generally, influencers have no idea what ads were run on their behalf, let alone how their content performed for their brand partners.
 There is often a need to build trust in order for both sides to build trust.

-- Assigning whitelisting permissions
+- The process of whitelisting permissions

 The actual whitelisting process is not easy.
 The process to assign permissions varies depending on if the influencer has a business manager, if their account is set to a business profile or a creator account, or if they grant permissions via Instagram or Facebook.
 Unfortunately, investing in a walkthrough deck to handoff to influencers does not work and the ongoing program will likely involve several phone calls and screen share sessions.
 As a rule of thumb brands often plan for at least 30 minutes “live” with each influencer.
 These are often difficult to schedule given travel schedules and time zones.
+Lumanu's SocialCert addresses this problem head on and fully automates the process for creators to grant and manage advertising permissions with brand partners.

 - Contract language confusion